psych0d0g/LaserWeb4/README.md

 # LaserWeb (4.0.x)

-This repository is a "development environment" - and no regular user would have to touch this at all (dont download the repo from here, use the Download links below)
+This repository is a "custom environment" - and no regular user would have to touch this at all, this laserweb fork is customized for a very specific lasercutter in our lab

 ## Download
-Releases are made available on https://github.com/LaserWeb/LaserWeb4-Binaries/
+Upstream Releases are made available on https://github.com/LaserWeb/LaserWeb4-Binaries/

 ## Documentation
 For more documentation, go to the [Wiki](https://github.com/LaserWeb/LaserWeb4/wiki) or our website https://laserweb.yurl.ch